Pomax/are-we-flying/docs/index.md

   async onConnect() {
     ...
-    // Then, if we have a key, authenticate with it: if (flightOwnerKey) {
+    // Then, if we have a key, use that to authenticate when we have a connection to the server: if (flightOwnerKey) {
       this.setState({
         authenticated: await this.server.authenticate(flightOwnerKey);
-        // And by setting our state, the browser will be able to tell
+        // And by setting a state value, the browser will be able to tell
-        // whether or not we're authenticated at the server, as well.
+        // whether or not we're authenticated at the server as well.
       });
     }
   }